mightymax123/convfinqa/README.md

 ```

 <details>
-<summary>� If the diagram above doesn't display properly, click here for a text version</summary>
+<summary>If the diagram above doesn't display properly, click here for a text version</summary>

 > **Note**: Some markdown previewers don't support Mermaid diagrams.
 Here's the same system flow in text format: